Alveo/pyalveo/README.rst

 -  A Client class with full API coverage
 -  API-aware classes representing Alveo items, Item Lists, and documents, with sensibly overloaded operators
--  Seamless (but configurable) local caching of item metadata, document content data and primary texts using SQLite3
+-  Seamless (but configurable) local caching of item metadata and document content
 -  Comprehensive epydoc documentation